MicrosoftDocs/appcenter-docs/docs/quickstarts/macOS/getting-started.md

  - swift
 ---

-# Getting Started - Sample Swift App and Tutorials
+# Getting Started - Sample Swift (macOS) App and Tutorials

 In this tutorial, you will learn how to set up a sample Swift app with App Center for macOS.
 Both Objective-C and Swift are supported.